-Zach is the co-founder of the North Bali Reef Conservation, an environmental non-governmental organization that works with volunteers and local communities to restore degraded reef habitats in North Bali.
+Zach Boakes (He, His, Him) is the co-founder of the North Bali Reef Conservation, an environmental non-governmental organization that works with volunteers and local communities to restore degraded reef habitats in North Bali.
 We focus primarily on the construction and deployment of artificial reef structures within a locally managed No Take Zone, as well as community environmental education, turtle conservation, and plastic recycling programs.

 Why are you interested in your research focus?